Aru says he did not see Froome had a mechanical problem

 Froome finished the stage third and Aru fifth. [nL4N1K0097]

-(Reporting by Julien Pretot; Editing by Robin Pomeroy)
+Reporting by Julien Pretot; Editing by Robin Pomeroy